adxorb logo

 DOES ADSORBTION WORK?

-In the realm of air purification, adsorption is a critical process that involves the attraction and capture of contaminated airborne particles and vapors.
-These pollutants are drawn towards the surface of a material called activated carbon, which is specially treated to have an incredibly large surface area comprising numerous tiny pores and spaces.
+Adsorption is a critical process that involves the attraction and capture of contaminated airborne particles and vapours.
+These pollutants are drawn towards the surface of the activated carbon, which is specially treated to have an incredibly large surface area comprising numerous tiny pores.
+Adsorption involves the pollutants adhering to the external surface of the carbon, unlike absorption which is where substances are absorbed into the structure of an absorbent material.

 graph